prazgaitis/personal-blog/content/blog/crypto-store-draft/index.md

 Has this worked in the past?
 Reviews worked great for Airbnb, but not as well for Amazon.
 It's well known that most Amazon reviews [are bullshit](https://www.amzfinder.com/blog/top-100-facebook-groups-list-amazon-reviews/).

 This seemed to work pretty well on the Silk Road, which brings us back to the Jail part.
+If anyone can sign up and sell anything relatively anonymously, there's a chance that bad people start selling bad things.

-Anyone can sign up and sell anything, and the buyers pay in crypto?
-The Simple Crypto Store looks a lot like the Silk road.
-We've heard this story before, except this time the guy who made the thing is telling you about it on his blog.
-Please don't sell illegal stuff.
-I really don't want to have to learn how to do machine learning to filter through all newly created products.
+In this regard, the Simple Crypto Store looks a lot like the Silk road.
+We've heard this story before, and the other guy is [sitting in a jail cell](https://www.investopedia.com/tech/ross-ulbricht-dark-net-pirate/).
+Please don't sell illegal stuff here.
+I like being not in jail.

 ### Roadmap